delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 3 | Not goal
 4 | Goal found

+Note: this type of table is called a trace table.
+It shows the values and names of all variables in the algorithm every single time the algorithm / loop is run until the algorithm finishes.

 In the *worst case scenario* the number we are looking at is either not in the list or at the very end, so in time complexity this is O(N).

 ```python